 PLEASE NOTE: ALL RESULTS AND INFORMATION PROVIDED BY HEALTH eLABS ARE INTENDED FOR GENERAL HEALTH INFORMATION PURPOSES ONLY.
 AS SUCH THEY ARE NOT A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE OR A MEDICAL EXAMINATION, AND SHOULD NOT BE USED TO DIAGNOSE, TREAT, PREVENT OR CURE ANY DISEASE, SYNDROME, OR CONDITION WITHOUT THE SUPERVISION OF A LICENSED PHYSICIAN.

-This test can also be purchased bundled as the Immune Titer – MMR panel.
+This test can also be purchased bundled as the Immune Status – MMR panel.

 PREPARATION: No fasting or other special preparation is needed for this test.

 This test checks for immunity to the virus that causes the mumps.

 The mumps virus is highly contagious, and is easily transmitted from person to person through the air by coughing, sneezing, and other airborne methods.
 It causes mumps, a disease which is characterized by fever, muscle aches, fatigue, and painful swelling of one (or both) parotid salivary glands.